 Many of our clients have discovered that change in their marriage is more possible than they ever imagined humanly possible.

-Marriage Counselors at Thriveworks Lynchburg Counseling
+Marriage Counselors and Psychologists at Thriveworks Lynchburg Counseling

 It’s no state secret that today nearly 50% of marriages end in divorce.
 Include in this the quantity of couples that end up in “emotional divorce.”
 With emotional divorce, you and your partner are still together — technically — but emotionally you couldn’t be more detached.